This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Saudi Arabia.

 What, in your opinion, is the main advantage and the main disadvantage of litigating international commercial disputes?

-At present, the absence of court fees is a major advantage of litigating international commercial disputes in Saudi Arabia.
 Until recently, courts rarely awarded costs to a successful litigant, which could be an advantage to claimants who were unsure of success.
 However, this is changing, and one of our clients was recently awarded US$ 1.35 million legal costs.
 From a claimant’s perspective, a major disadvantage of litigating in Saudi Arabia is that the courts have ruled consistently over the years that one cannot recover damages for loss of anticipated profit, loss of business opportunity or loss of reputation.
 In essence, only damages for direct and actual losses are recoverable under Saudi Arabian law.
 This is a disincentive to claimants, but an advantage for defendants.

 What, in your opinion, is the most likely growth area for disputes for the next five years?

 Without doubt, insolvencies are the main growth area in dispute resolution in Saudi Arabia.
 The Bankruptcies Regulation of 2018 has introduced sophisticated legislation into an area that previously was largely unregulated.
 Since the beginning on 2019, many proceedings for protective settlement, financial reorganisation and liquidation have been made, several involving multi-billion-dollar insolvencies.

 What, in your opinion, will be the impact of technology on commercial litigation in the next five years?